 Nationally acclaimed soprano Kathy Pyeatt has recently sung the title role in Tosca with the Asheville Lyric Opera, Bryan (TN) and Springfield (MO) Symphony Orchestras where critics have hailed her as a “greatly talented individual..making the role seem as if it was made for her”.
-A local favorite in Milwaukee, Kathy’s memorable performances here have included numerous roles with the Florentine Opera, where she was just featured as the show-stopping autocratic Lady Billows in Albert Herring and the Skylight Opera Theatre, where she recently completed a run of an updated adaptation of Cosi Fan Tutte as Flora (Fiordiligi).
+Other recent performances include her debuts with Opéra Louisiane as Rosalinda in Die Fledermaus, Winter Opera St. Louis as Alice Ford in Falstaff , and a return to Asheville Lyric Opera for Donna Elvira in Don Giovanni.
+A local favorite in Milwaukee, Kathy’s memorable performances here have included numerous roles with the Florentine Opera, where she was recently featured as the show-stopping autocratic Lady Billows in Albert Herring and with Skylight Opera Theatre, where her performances include Flora (Fiordiligi)in Cosi Fan Tutte, Constanza in The Abduction from the Seraglio, and the Mother in Hansel & Gretel.
 On the local scene Kathy has also appeared as a soloist with the Concord Chamber Orchestra, Festival City Symphony, Bel Canto Chorus, Fox Valley Symphony, Racine Symphony Orchestra, Milwaukee Chamber Orchestra, Kenosha Symphony, Rockford Symphony Orchestra and others.

 Kathy’s versatile acting, intelligent singing, and “impeccable voice” (Waukesha Freeman) have garnered warm praise from the press everywhere.
 The Chicago Tribune proclaimed her a “genuine triple threat.”
 The Milwaukee Journal Sentinel noted her voice’s “richness and elegance…attuned to every harmonic and emotional nuance.”
 Pioneer Press described her stage persona as “passionate in the extreme.”
 The Springfield News-Leader hailed her “warm and luscious” voice.